Privacy Policy and Informed Consent

 Confidentiality is a core part of counselling and wellbeing services.

-All personal information and session content is kept confidential and will not be shared without your consent, except where disclosure is required by law or where there is a serious concern regarding safety.
+All personal information and session content is treated with care and kept confidential.
+Information will not be shared without your consent except where:

-For group-based services, including meditation groups and workplace wellbeing sessions:
+For group-based services (including silent wellbeing groups and workplace wellbeing sessions):

 -